ic4rus777/ic4rus777/README.md

 ### :robot: About Me:
 - 🇩🇪 Italian studying abroad in Germany.
-- 👁️ Interested in Modding and Security.
+- 👁️ Interested in Modding and CyberSecurity.
 - 🚁 Currently on the way to work with Drones
 - 🫀 Looking to connect with Hardware Enthusiasts
 - 📫 Searching for a "Flipper"